-The SOMAH Program Administrator (PA) provides a comprehensive suite of no-cost services to all program participants, as described below based on participant category:
+The SOMAH PA provides a comprehensive suite of program-funded services available at no cost to all program participants, as described below based on participant category:

-Property owners/operators: For affordable housing owners/operators of properties that qualify for SOMAH incentives, the SOMAH PA offers optional whole-building technical assistance focused on solar PV, energy efficiency and coordination with other energy-related programs.
-The SOMAH PA can assist the property owner/operator in understanding project bids and financing options; conduct portfolio assessment; provide support throughout contracting, system installation and interconnection; and assist with post-installation warranty claims or performance issues.
-The SOMAH PA also provides tenant education materials for the property owner/operator to distribute at the property.
+Property owners/operators: For affordable housing owners/operators of properties that qualify for SOMAH incentives, the SOMAH PA offers optional whole-building technical assistance primarily focused on solar PV, energy efficiency and coordination with other energy-related programs.
+The SOMAH PA can assist the property owner/operator in understanding site solar feasibility; prospective financial costs and benefits; project bids and financing options; conduct a portfolio assessment; provide support throughout contracting, system installation and interconnection; and assist with post-installation warranty claims or performance issues.
+The SOMAH PA also provides tenant education materials for the property owner/operator to distribute at the property, as further detailed in Section 2.5, Tenant Education Requirements.

 Tenants: The SOMAH PA facilitates the tenant engagement program elements by creating educational collateral that will be distributed at the property around the time of the installation.
 All tenants will receive information about the SOMAH program, solar installation, and the direct economic benefits they can accrue.
-The SOMAH PA will also staff a tenant "hotline" to offer general assistance and answer questions.
+The SOMAH PA also staffs a tenant hotline to offer general assistance and answer questions.
 In some cases, tenants may be offered an opportunity to participate as job trainees on the project.